tamilselvanarjun/auto-ed/paper.md

 Docs](https://auto-ed.readthedocs.io/en/latest) to help students understand the theory behind automatic differentiation that is performed and visualized by the package.
 In the first module, we motivate the need for automatic differentiation, contrast it with numeric and symbolic differentiation, and introduce the basics of forward mode for a single input single output function.
-In the second module, we expand on the first modeule to include more of the theory underlying the forward mode, including a consideration of multiple input variables.
+In the second module, we expand on the first module to include more of the theory underlying the forward mode, including a consideration of multiple input variables.
 We also emphasize the computational table and the graph structure in more detail.
 Manual exercises are complemented with the `Auto-eD` web application.
 The third module introduces the reverse mode of automatic differentiation and connects it to the famous backpropagation algorithm.
 The fourth module concludes with a